appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ]
 ```

-### Display data dynamically

-You can dynamically generate options by fetching data from queries or JS functions by binding the response to the **Table Data** property.
+You can dynamically generate table by fetching data from queries or JS functions by binding the response to the **Table Data** property.

 ---
 **Example 1:** suppose you have data stored in a database and you want to display it in the Table widget.